-The mission of the Iroquois County Public Health Department is to fulfill society’s interest in assuring conditions in which people can reach their maximum health potential.
+The mission of our health department is to fulfill society’s interest in assuring conditions in

 The Iroquois County Public Health Department is continuing to monitor the development of COVID-19 (Coronavirus) in conjunction with the Illinois Department of Public Health and Centers for Disease Control (CDC).
 Please visit our COVID-19 page for more information and guidance.

-The mission of the Iroquois County Public Health Department is to fulfill society’s interest in assuring conditions in which people can reach their maximum health potential.
+The mission of our health department is to fulfill society’s interest in assuring conditions in

 Latest News